pimcore/pimcore/doc/Development_Documentation/06_Multi_Language_i18n/02_Localize_your_Documents.md

 Following features are supported:
 * **Creating new documents** for another language - either an empty document or and document using content inheritance (see below)
 * **Link existing documents** in order to have the language link between documents
-* **Open Translation** to quickly navigate to the corresponing document in another language.
+* **Open Translation** to quickly navigate to the corresponding document in another language.

 ### Content Inheritance